TV of the Third Reich

 |The broadcast sign-on image for the German television network (1938).|

 "Alternate histories" are always popular.
 They usually have Hitler escaping to Argentina, or modern aircraft carriers transported back to Pearl Harbor (that theme actually has become very popular in Japan as well as the US), or Germany occupying England and sending Winston Churchill to the Tower of London.
 There are endless various that would "disturb the timeline."
 But what if the Third Reich had developed television?
-Honest-to-goodness Nazi TV, or NTV?
-I want my NTV!
+Honest-to-goodness Third Reich TV, or TRTV?
+I want my TRTV!
 What on earth would that look like?
 Would it be full of "Heil Hitlers!" and stiff Wehrmacht boys recovering from wounds and young blonde maidens doing dances and even references to "the camps"?

-Let's take a look at Nazi TV and see what it was all about.
+Let's take a look at Third Reich TV and see what it was all about.

 There is a bit of a myth that television is a purely American invention.
 In fact, television was the result of work by scientists around the world.
 Its immediate ancestor was the fax machine, first developed by Italian priest Giovanni Caselli in 1856.
 That got people thinking about transmitting images, and wouldn't it be great if they moved?
 The key advance in the early days was made by Paul Julius Gottlieb Nipkow, a Pomeranian 23-year-old university student, in 1884.
 He developed what he called the "electric telescope."
 The key part of his invention was what later came to be called the Nipkow disk, a spinning disk with a pattern of holes which each could scan a single line of an image.
 It had 18 lines of resolution.
 Nipkow quickly patented the disk, German patent No. 30105, granted on 15th January 1885, retroactive to 6th January 1884.
 Nipkow got involved in other things and allowed the patent to lapse, but his contribution was not forgotten and became a source of German pride.
 Later inventors, such as Lee de Forest, built upon Nipkow's work, which was far ahead of its time in terms of technology available to make it do anything practical.